-The first thing to check when looking for interstate or long-distance moving companies is their licensing and insurance coverage.
+The first thing to check when looking for interstate moving companies is their licensing and insurance coverage.
 There are plenty of ways to check for licensing of moving companies, including simply asking the company to provide proof of insurance.

 If you’re not comfortable asking movers directly, or if you want to do a more thorough review of their insurance coverage, there are multiple websites online that offer this information and more.
 In fact, you can conduct all of your research on cross-country movers online, never leaving the comfort of your bed.

 Every single legitimate moving company is given a USDOT number.
 This is mandatory for movers to have while conducting moving jobs and makes it very convenient to find information about moving companies near you.